 Philip M. Klasky lectures in the Department of American Indian Studies at San Francisco State University on issues of law, environmental justice, human rights, de-colonization, media literacy, cultural preservation and ethnography.
 He received his master’s degree in Geography and Human Environmental Studies from SFSU.
 Klasky is the director of The Storyscape Project of The Cultural Conservancy, a non-profit organization dedicated to the preservation and revitalization of endangered Native American stories, songs, languages and ancestral lands.
 Klasky was involved with the ten-year campaign during the 1990s that stopped the federal government’s bid for a radioactive waste dump at Ward Valley.

-Kim Stringfellow is an artist, educator and independent curator residing in Joshua Tree, California.
-She is an Associate Professor at San Diego State University’s School of Art + Design.
+Kim Stringfellow is an artist, educator, writer and curator residing in Joshua Tree, California.
 Her work bridges cultural geography, public practice and experimental documentary into creative, socially engaged transmedia experiences.
-She is a 2016 Andy Warhol for the Visual Arts Curatorial Fellow, a 2015 Guggenheim Fellow in Photography and the 2012 recipient of the Theo Westenberger Award for Artistic Excellence.
+She is a 2016 Andy Warhol for the Visual Arts Curatorial Fellow and a 2015 Guggenheim Fellow in Photography.
+She was awarded an honorary doctorate from Claremont University in 2018.
+Stringfellow is a Professor at San Diego State University’s School of Art + Design.
 She is the creator and project director for the Mojave Project.

 Aurora Tang is a researcher and curator.
 She is Program Manager at the Center for Land Use Interpretation and Managing Director of High Desert Test Sites.
 She received a master’s degree in Art and Curatorial Practices in the Public Sphere from the University of Southern California.
 Selected projects include: Down to Earth: Experimental Aircraft Crash Sites of the Mojave (with CLUI); Pit Stops: Open Pit Mine Overlooks of the West (with CLUI); and Taking the Waters, a two-day HDTS program looking at the cultural significance of water in the desert, sited at past and present mineral spring retreat centers Zzyzx and Tecopa Hot Springs.